It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 You may click on the second one out of general curiosity.
 If you’re a man over forty years old then the first one is almost guaranteed to pique your interest.

 Once they click the first title and land on the page, they’ll be more receptive to everything there because it was made with them in mind.
-It would be a natural progression for them to buy what’s being sold or subscribe for a mailing list with more insights.
+It would be a natural progression for them to buy what’s being sold or subscribe to a mailing list with more insights.

 Better resource utilization –